nim-lang/website/jekyll/_posts/2020-10-16-version-140-released.md

 # Contributors to v1.4

-Our contributors are amazing, and there is
+Our contributors are amazing, and there are
 [far too many](https://github.com/nim-lang/Nim/graphs/contributors?from=2020-04-03&to=2020-10-16&type=c)
 to list here.
 Big thanks to all of you, we couldn't have pulled off this release without you!